 I breathed a sigh of relief that he wasn’t yelling or telling me we couldn’t talk.
 But this didn’t make the situation any clearer.

-“It was the worst plan anyone’s ever come up with in the history of the world.”
+“It was the worst plan anyone’s ever come up with.”
 I corrected.

 There was another brief stint of silence, in which we both realised that we could have left by now.

 “We can just go.”
 I said, half-heartedly.